 Headline and Own the Problem

 Headlining means you say what you’re going to do.
 Owning the problem means that you take personal responsibility for resolving the issue.
 Perhaps you might say something like this, “I can get you a temporary laptop right now.
 I’ll make sure it has the software you need and connect it to your cloud storage so you’ll have all your files.
 Then, I’ll walk your existing laptop through troubleshooting and let you know what we find, along with the next steps.”
 Obviously, you must consider company policy in terms of what you promise.
 Don’t make promises you can’t keep.

 Take a Few Minutes for Yourself

-Dealing with angry people is never fun, it’s draining, and it’s also sometimes a part of our jobs in IT.
-Our ability to handle even an angry or irate customer with grace and aplomb is a mark of an emotionally intelligent individual and it can positively contribute to long-term career success.
+Dealing with angry people is never fun, it’s draining, and it’s also sometimes a part of your job in IT (or nearly any other field).
+Your ability to handle even an angry or irate customer with grace and aplomb is a mark of an emotionally intelligent individual and it can positively contribute to long-term career success.

 For additional insights on dealing with angry customers, see my previous blog post on dealing with angry type-a customers.